obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Migrate to declarative settings.md

 aliases:
   - Plugins/Guides/Migrate+to+declarative+settings
 ---
 As of Obsidian 1.13.0, plugin settings tabs can be defined declaratively by overriding `getSettingDefinitions()` on [[PluginSettingTab|PluginSettingTab]].
-The framework handles rendering, search indexing, persistence, and validation — you describe the settings, not the DOM.
+The framework handles rendering, search indexing, persistence, and validation.
+You describe the settings, not the DOM.

 This guide walks through converting an existing imperative `display()` tab to the new API.